hassaan4584/Swiftjective-C/_posts/2020-3-10-Creating-A-Retail-Demo.md

  Me: This one!<br />
  Best Buy Person: No way!
 How?
 When?
 So many questions!

 They all were genuinely interested, and who knows - maybe I inadvertently created the first Spend Stack sales team 😎.
-On our way out, my wife and I decided to take a picture to commerate the occasion.
+On our way out, my wife and I decided to take a picture to commemorate the occasion.
 A kind gentleman walking by offered to take it for us:

 {% include lazyLoadImage.html image="../assets/images/wifeyCakes.jpg" %}